Zinathii/Zinathii/README.md

 ### [Personal Finance Tracker](https://github.com/Zinathii/Personal-Finance-Tracker)
 Built a tool using Kaggle data to help users monitor expenses and visualize spending patterns.
 - Applied data transformation to create user-friendly, interactive dashboards

+### [Stock Market Analysis]
+Analyzed stock market data for AAPL, MSFT, NFLX, and GOOG to evaluate trends, volatility, correlations, and risk-return trade-offs.

+Explored stock performance over February to May 2023 Visualized trends and volatility to aid in investment decisions Provided insights into the best stock options for long-term and risk-tolerant investors

 More projects are available in my [repositories](https://github.com/Zinathii?tab=repositories).